at-internship/at-sso-ui/README.md

 # Node JS Project for AT SSO UI (Internal app)

-at-sso-ui app, is one of the 3 projects of this internship program, which is in charge of managing users, based on SCRUM methodology.
+at-sso-ui app, is one of the 3 projects of this internship program, which is in charge of managing users.

 GitHub - https://github.com/at-internship/at-sso-ui
 Heroku App - https://at-sso-ui.herokuapp.com/admin